swarnendubiswas/dotemacs/README.md

 ### Universal CTags

 Use Universal CTags with `counsel-etags`.
-Use `ctags -eR` to recursively scan for files (R) and use Emacs-compatible syntax (-e).
+Use `ctags -eR` to recursively scan for files (`R`) and use Emacs-compatible syntax (`e`).
+You can use `--list-excludes` and `--list-languages` to check which patterns are excluded from processing and which languages are supported.

-Emacs will, by default, expect a tag file by the name "TAGS" in the current directory.
+Emacs will, by default, expect a tag file by the name `TAGS` in the current directory.
 Once the tag file is built, the following  commands  exercise the tag indexing feature:

 + `M-x visit-tags-table <RET> FILE <RET>` - Select the tag file `FILE` to use.
 + `M-.
 [TAG] <RET>` - Find the first definition of `TAG`.
 The default tag is the identifier under the cursor.